 If students tell them they are stressed out about schoolwork, Klaus will write them a prescription, no questions asked.
 Klaus is well aware that his patients are just using these drugs as a study aid and not to treat a disease.

 Klaus is guilty of HS 11153 prescription fraud by a medical practitioner for writing prescriptions that are not for legitimate medical purposes.

-Note that a medical professional can only commit prescription fraud if s/he acts knowingly.
-If s/he writes a prescription in good faith, believing that it is for a legitimate medical purpose, then s/he is not guilty of California Health & Safety Code 11153.
-(However, if s/he knows or has reason to believe that the patient is addicted to the medication, s/he may still face charges of prescribing controlled substances to an addict under Health & Safety Code 11156 HS.)15
+Note that medical professionals can only commit prescription fraud if they act knowingly.
+If they write a prescription in good faith, believing that it is for a legitimate medical purpose, then they are not guilty of California Health & Safety Code 11153.
+(However, if they know or have reason to believe that the patient is addicted to the medication, they may still face charges for prescribing controlled substances to an addict under Health & Safety Code 11156 HS.)15

 The problem of “reckless prescribing” by physicians and other medical professionals has gotten a lot of attention in the media over the last few years.16 California law enforcement has taken notice of this—and is working to combat the problem through more aggressive enforcement of prescription fraud laws against doctors and nurses.

 California prescription fraud—under both Health & Safety Code 11173 and Health & Safety Code 11153—is what is known as a “wobbler” offense.17

 This means that the prosecutor may choose to charge it as EITHER a misdemeanor or a felony.18 Prosecutors usually base this decision on:

 - The exact nature of the allegations; and

 Misdemeanor prescription fraud/”doctor shopping” carries the following potential penalties:

 - Misdemeanor (summary) probation;